 The Library’s services are available to all members of the academic community at KTU who have a valid Lithuanian Student Identity Card (LSIC), employee ID card, personal identity card or passport.
-Other visitors who want to use the Library’s services should register at the Information Desk of the Central Library or the Faculty Libraries.
+Other visitors who want to use the Library’s services should register at the Information Desk of the Libraries.

 If you have lost your ID card or passport, please notify the Reader Services immediately by email email@example.com or telephone (8-37) 300 655.
 If this information is not provided, the account holder is held responsible for all the actions related to the account, including a failure to return the borrowed books.